amberflo/metering-java-sample/metering-sample/README.md

 # Metering Sample
-This lib describes in details how to setup the metering-java client, and how interact with it.
+This repo describes in details how to setup the metering-java client, and how interact with it.

 ## Basic guidelines
 ### Step 1: Setup Dev/Prod client configs